 Emergency?
 We can prepare your estate planning documents in as little as an hour

-Sometimes people find themselves having unexpected surgery or a find themselves taking unplanned trip and want to get their estate plans in order before the event happens.
+Sometimes people find themselves having unexpected surgery or find themselves taking an unplanned trip and want to get their estate plans in order before the event happens.
 Don’t panic!
 A People’s Choice can prepare all of your estate planning in as little as 1 hour.

 Need other estate planning services?
 Call us.
 We can prepare many routine estate planning documents.
 Start your estate planning today!

 - Estate or Probate folder.
-FREE legal manual about estate planning and/or probate.
+FREE legal manual about estate planning and/or probate

 When using A People’s Choice, you will ALWAYS work with a live Registered Legal Document Assistant.
-Our services offer flexibility for our customers and will always be based on low cost, flat fees.
+Our services offer flexibility for our customers and will always be based on low-cost, flat fees.
 Call us today!